openedx-unsupported/devstack/docs/troubleshoot_general_tips.rst

 1. First surf to http://localhost:18000 to restart your logged in http session.
 2. Log out and then back in.
-3. Clearing your cookies, then log back in.
+3. Clear your cookies, then log back in.